saloonphp/laravel-plugin/.github/README.md

-> This package is indended for Laravel.
+> This package is intended for Laravel.
 To read more about Saloon, see here: https://github.com/saloonphp/saloon

 ## Saloon Laravel Package